What is a CPU? How is CPU classified and how it works?

 This post is lesson 26 of 42 in the subject Computer Hardware

 1. What is CPU?
-Function of CPU
+Functions of CPU

 CPU (Central Processing Unit)